All Episodes

 So let me try to get a little bit ahead of the curve here.

-Well, that's that's the scary thing.
+Well, that's the scary thing.

 Well, I think that's right.

-And I think actually i it would more likely better be us uh uh because we are in Afghanistan, we're in Iraq, we have the force projection, uh honestly, better than the Israelis.
+And I think actually it would more likely better be us because we are in Afghanistan, we're in Iraq.

-Ahmedjad, of course is a Shiite Muslim, but not only is he one, he believes uh the end times theology of Shiite Islam, which is he is saying to people in Iran that the end of the world is just two or three years away and that to hasten the coming of the Islamic Messiah known as the 12th Mahdi or the Twelfth Imam or the Mahdi,
+Ahmed Nejad, of course, is a Shiite Muslim, but not only is he one, he believes the end times theology of Shiite Islam, which is he is saying to people in Iran that the end of the world is just two or three years away, and that to hasten the coming of the Islamic Messiah, known as the 12th Mahdi or the 12th Imam or the Mahdi, the only way to do that, in his view, his theological view,

-the only way to do that in his view, his theological view, is to launch a jihad to wipe out all the Jews in Israel and ideally the Christians in the United States if if he can get away with it.
+is to launch a jihad to wipe out all the Jews in Israel and ideally the Christians in the United States if he can get away with it.

-That is not a recipe for being able to negotiate with him or deter him because he doesn't see he's not looking to get out of his persp his pursuit of nuclear weapons or his view of wiping Israel off the face of the map.
+That is not a recipe for being able to negotiate with him or deter him because he doesn't see he's not looking to get out of his pursuit of nuclear weapons or his view of wiping Israel off the face of the map.

 He believes that's a fulfillment of his religious goals.